persteenolsen/pso-gatsby-blog-cms-two/src/posts/2021-10-15-node-express-orm-role-based-membership-system-email-notification.md

 ---

-Node Express Role based Membership system with Email Verification and Forgot Password using Sequelize ORM towards a MySQL DB
+Node Express Role based Membership system with Email Verification and Forgot Password using Sequelize ORM towards a MySQL DB - Authentication by JWT

 <ul>